popphp/pop-view/README.md

 [Top](#basic-usage)

-### Basic iteration over an array with a stream template
+### Iteration over an array with a stream template

 ```html
 <!-- index.html //-->